 Note: VCS Single Cluster Manager (Java Console) is no longer packaged with VCS.
-Symantec recommends use of the Veritas InfoScale Operations Manager to manage, monitor and report on multi-cluster environments.
-You can download VOM at http://go.symantec.com/vom.
+Veritas recommends use of Veritas InfoScale Operations Manager to manage, monitor and report on multi-cluster environments.
+You can download VIOM at https://sort.veritas.com/vom.